kapshaul/CT-medical-imaging/README.md

 1. Clone the repository.
 2. Run the `main.m` file to complete the EM algorithm and estimate the body model matrix coefficients.

-The implementation will plot log-likelihood and Mean Squared Error (MSE) comparing the Cramer-Rao Lower Bound (CRLB).

 ---

 ## Reference